Serendipity

 About marrying ideas of water with gum leaves without being corny.

-Doodling while I'm on the phone talking about i
+Doodling while I'm on the phone talking about ideas.

 When I came out of the State Library yesterday after an exhaustive search into canoe making, I serendipitously walked into this sculpture: